The Great Wall of China: A Timeless Marvel

 Photo by Igor Groshev on Adobe Stock

 Huangyaguan is the site of a yearly Great Wall marathon.
-Sightseeing buses give visitors easier access to some of the surrounding scenery.
+Sightseeing buses allow visitors to explore some of the surrounding scenery.

 Juyongguan’s Accessible Fort